saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/saleor-webhook.md

 Apps are usually connected via webhooks - one App sends an HTTP request to another App, informing about some event or requesting some action to be performed.

-To inform your App about events originated from Saleor, you need to expose a webhook handler, which Saleor will call with POST request.
+To inform your App about events originating from Saleor, you need to expose a webhook handler, which Saleor will call with a POST request.

 The App SDK provides a utility that abstracts connection details and auth, allowing developers to focus on business logic.